furf/now-serverless-mysql/README.md

 If you only need an API, you're finished. _Class dismissed!_

-However, if you would like to learn how to include your Serverless MySQL API in a functional web application, continue on to the next section where we will demonstrate how to use [`isomorphic-unfetch`](https://github.com/developit/unfetch/tree/master/packages/isomorphic-unfetch) to perform server-side and client-side rendering of MySQL data.
+However, if you would like to learn how to include your Serverless MySQL API in a functional web application, continue on to the next step where we will demonstrate how to use [`isomorphic-unfetch`](https://github.com/developit/unfetch/tree/master/packages/isomorphic-unfetch) to perform server-side and client-side rendering of MySQL data.

 ## Step 3: Create Your App